argoproj-labs/argocd-operator/docs/usage/apps-in-any-namespace.md

 ## Using application-namespaces

 In order to enable this feature, specify the namespaces where Argo CD should manage applications in the ArgoCD YAML with `spec.sourceNamespaces`.
-This field also supports wildcards, allowing for flexible and dynamic namespace configurations.
+This field also supports wildcards, allowing flexible and dynamic namespace configurations.
 For example:

 ## Enable application creation in a specific namespace
 ```yaml